Monitor Refresh Rate Guide: 60Hz vs 144Hz vs 240Hz Explained + Live Hz Test

 Frame every 2.1ms

-The step from 144Hz to 240Hz is real but smaller than 60Hz to 144Hz.
-Studies on competitive gaming performance show measurable reaction time improvements at 240Hz vs 144Hz — but only when the GPU is actually delivering 240+ FPS.
+The step from 144Hz to 240Hz is smaller than 60Hz to 144Hz.
+Competitive players see reaction time improvements only if the GPU delivers 240+ FPS.
 The improvement is primarily in:

 Higher resolution requires your GPU to render more pixels, which reduces the maximum FPS it can deliver.
 This creates a direct trade-off between resolution and refresh rate.
 The key question is: what do you prioritize?